Pitorro

 raisins, dates, mango, grapefruit, pineapple, coconut and other fruits in them.

 Puerto Rico is known for its production of legal rum, and since it is a major revenue-generating operation, the Puerto Rican police force, as well as agents from the local Departamento de Hacienda (Treasury Department) tend to pursue moonshine producers fervently, particularly around the Christmas season.
-A town famous (or infamous) for its pitorro production is Añasco, Puerto Rico.
+A town famous (or infamous) for its pitorro production is Añasco.